Be Prepared. Be Safe.

 Although I encourage others to visit the destinations profiled by this website, it’s important to recognize that even the least demanding of these journeys has the potential to become dangerous given the right conditions.
 Scrambles, in particular, can often expose participants to falls with potentially fatal consequences.
 As such, they’re not outings to take lightly, and beginners should attempt to join more experienced individuals whenever possible.

-You should also note that I, and many of the experienced friends I travel with, carry a DeLorme inReach on my trips.
+You should also note that I, and many of the experienced friends I travel with, carry a Garmin (formerly Delorme) inReach on my trips.
 The inReach is a 2-way satellite communications device that can put me in touch with friends, family or emergency services should something go sideways.
-Investing in such a device is something to consider for anyone marking regular trips into the backcountry.
+Investing in such a device is something to consider for anyone making regular trips into the backcountry.